Code-Institute-Submissions/Stream1-Project-2/README.md

 - Jasmine (https://jasmine.github.io/)

 #### Coding concepts used
-- JavaScript concepts
+- **JavaScript concepts:**
-The different sections of JavaScript are modularised by encapsulating associated functions and variables within an outer module/function.
-Where external access is needed to the encapsulated JavaScript functions (on the media page), the code uses JavaScript closure and returns the required function, giving access the one function that is externally required.
+The different sections of JavaScript are modularised by encapsulating the associated functions and variables within an outer module/function.
+Where external access is needed to the encapsulated JavaScript functions (on the media page), the code uses JavaScript closure and returns the required function.
 This approach ensures better maintainability of code within each module, ensures the global variable space isn't polluted and keeps the modules variables safe from variable pollution from other code.

-- Model/View/Controller
+- **Model/View/Controller:**
-I have split out the data (photo arrays) from code as I wished to following the MVC principle of splitting out the View (HTML/CSS), the Model/Data (photo arrays) and Controller (JavaScript logic).
+I have split out the data (arrays of photos) from code as I wished to follow the MVC principle of splitting out the *View* (HTML/CSS), the *Model*/Data (arrays of photos) and *Controller* (JavaScript logic).

-#### None self-developed code used:
+#### 3rd party code used:
 - I used the model image model viewer from W3C (https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_modal_img), although I have heavily adapted it.
-The original was for one photo to be launched, I developed that use different arrays, have previous/next selectors and different locations to be selected.
+The original was designed for one photo to be launched, I have developed it to use different arrays enabling the use of previous/next selectors and locations to be chosen.

-- I used a bootstrap responsive menu, although I have adapted from its default to make it more responsive, as the text shown on the menu will change size depending on viewing device.
+- I used a bootstrap responsive menu, although I have adapted from its default design to make it more responsive.
+In this site the text shown on the menu will change size depending on the viewing device.

 #### Justification of approach